nodejs/node/doc/api/net.markdown

   - `host`: Host the client should connect to.
 Defaults to `'localhost'`.

+  - `localAddress`: Local interface to bind to for network connections.

 For UNIX domain sockets, `options` argument should be an object which specifies:

   - `path`: Path the client should connect to (Required).